©

 Megaliths are stones that were erected, raised and moved by the hand of man (or several men!) during the Neolithic period.

-This includes dolmens (made of several stones arranged in a structure.
-Dolmen means “stone table” in Breton), covered walkways,menhirs (standing stones and literally “long stones” in Breton), alignments (made up of several menhirs) and tumuli (earth-covered mounds).
+This includes dolmens, which comprise several stones arranged in a structure (Dolmen means ‘stone table’ in Breton), as well as covered walkways,menhirs (standing stones and literally ‘long stones’ in Breton), alignments (made up of several menhirs) and tumuli (earth-covered mounds).

 While we know that most of these structures were used as tombs, we still wonder about the purpose of some menhirs.
 One thing is certain: they were sacred to the people who built them.

-This alignment originally comprised 600 or 700 menhirs facing north-east, south-west, the direction of sunrise at the winter solstice.
-They were arranged in four rows over a distance of more than a kilometre.
+This alignment of stones originally comprised 600 or 700 menhirs facing the direction of sunrise at the winter solstice.
+They were arranged in four rows covering a distance of more than a kilometre.

 The Madeleine alignment was almost as large as the one at Carnac in Morbihan.
 Today, around fifty menhirs have been recently excavated.

-The beginning of the 20th century, with the need to expand farmland, was fatal for them.
+The beginning of the 1900s, with the need to expand farmland, was fatal for the ancient alignment.

 On the right, the Kerzuot menhir in Plozévet.
-It is not known whether this is the result of lightning or water infiltration, which caused the stone to shatter under the effect of frost.
+It is not known whether this is the result of a lightning strike or water infiltration that caused the stone to shatter under the effect of frost.

-There areother large menhirs in the Bigouden region, notably the Reunmenhir in Treffiagat.
+There are other large menhirs in Pays Bigouden, notably the Reunmenhir in Treffiagat.

 Archaeologists and researchers have noticed that many menhirs have been erected close to watercourses.
 This is hardly surprising, given the importance of this resource for the development of all life.
-Today, these standing stones sometimes find themselves with their feet in the water, a consequence of the slow and inexorable rise in the water level.
+Today, these standing stones sometimes find themselves right by the water, a consequence of the slow and inexorable rise in the water level.

-The Léhan menhir stands in the middle of the marshes at Treffiagat (see photo opposite).
+The Léhan menhir stands in the middle of the wetland at Treffiagat (see photo opposite).

-Dolmens were used as burial sites by our ancestors.
-A covered walkway is a particular type of dolmen.
+Dolmens were used as burial sites by our ancestors, and a gallery grave is a particular type of dolmen.
 The distinction between the two lies in the length of the structure, but is open to debate.

-The Pointe de La Torche is a nugget in this respect: at the top of the rocky point is a megalithic complex consisting of a dolmen with compartmentalised chambers and an aisle (dating back more than 6,000 years) to which a more recent extension has been attached.
+Pointe de La Torche is a treasure in this respect: at the top of the rocky point is a complex of prehistoric stones consisting of a dolmen with compartmentalised chambers and an aisle (dating back more than 6,000 years) to which a more recent extension has been attached.
 Excavations have yielded Neolithic human bones.
-Thecovered alleyway at La Torche is a listed monument.
+The covered alleyway at La Torche is a listed monument.

 menhirs and commemorative steles